64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Does Not Like Shoes: Just like Ryu, he's normally depicted barefoot, even in his debut game.

-- Eagleland: One of the distinctly identified American fighters in Smash alongside Little Mac and Snake, since he represents it in Street Fighter.
+- Eagleland: One of the distinctly identified American fighters in Smash alongside Little Mac, Terry and Snake, since he represents the country in Street Fighter.

 - Extremity Extremist: Many more of his attacks are kick-based compared to Ryu's, and the ones he shares often hit multiple times.
-Examples include his various tilts like the Inazuma Kick and his Focus Attack, his replacement for Shakunetsu Hadouken being his various Roundhouse Kick variants and the Shippu Jinrai Kyaku as his equivalent to the Shinkuu Hadouken.
+Examples include his various tilts like the Inazuma Kick and his Focus Attack, his replacement for Shakunetsu Hadouken being his various Roundhouse Kick variants and the Shippu Jinrai Kyaku as his equivalent to the Shin Shoryuken.

 - Friendly Rivalry: Ken is both Ryu's best friend and rival, just as he is in Street Fighter.
 His entire Classic Mode run is actually dedicated to the less friendly variant of this by fighting against other rival characters, ending with Ryu himself.